seek-oss/private-npm-buildkite-plugin/README.md

           file: "my_token_file"
 ```

-Alternatively you can read the token directly from any value exposed toxs your `pipeline.yml` file.
+Alternatively you can read the token directly from any value exposed to your `pipeline.yml` file.
 However, this
-approach is discoraged in favour of using with the `env` or `file` fields.
+approach is discouraged in favour of using with the `env` or `file` fields.
 This functionality remains in the interest
  of backwards compatibility.

 ```yml